michelleblom/michelleblom.github.io/_pages/research.md

 In addition to IRV/RCV and STV, we have also developed RLAs for other election types, including Hamiltonian (used for Presidential primaries), Party-List Proportional, and Ranked Pairs elections.

-<b>Collaborators:</b> Peter J. Stuckey, Vanessa J. Teague, Damjan Vukcevic, Alexander Ek, Philip B. Stark, Ron Rivest, and Jurlind Budurushi.
+<b>Collaborators:</b> Peter J. Stuckey, Vanessa J. Teague, Damjan Vukcevic,
+Alexander Ek, Philip B. Stark, Ron Rivest, Olivier Pereira and Jurlind Budurushi.
 </div>
 </div>